Skip to main content

 Belmont, Prince Edward Island

 Today, the Belmont Provincial Park is for day use only.
 While enjoying a picnic or beach walk, look for Courtin Island in the distance, which is owned by Island Nature Trust.
-This natural area is protected under provincial legislation as it is an important area for migratory waterfowl and shorebirds.
+This natural area is protected under provincial legislation as it is an important habitat for migratory waterfowl and shorebirds.
 Great blue herons, bald eagles and osprey nest here.
-If you have a canoe or kayak, you can paddle across the open water of the bay that opens to the Gulf of St. Lawrence to the north.
+If you have a canoe or kayak, you can paddle across the open water of the bay that feeds into the Gulf of St. Lawrence to the north.

 Nearby Attractions